Testimonial of a HIV Positive

 It was a great relief to know that I didn't give her the virus.
 I don't think I could have endured this guilt.
 She disappeared, preferred to ignore me and forget.
 All he has done since then has been to write me a letter in which he said that he would cherish forever the days and nights we had spent together ...
 Patience.
 He also mentioned the intention to donate a staple basket every month to the support home where I lived.
 To hell with her and the staple basket.
 That hurt a lot, but today is over, everything passes to indifference.

 By failing to maintain a stable relationship ever, I found myself alone, no friends, no one to support me by not having anyone who really loved me and I loved not know.
 I hid in fear and shame.

-I lost my job, lost my house ...
-In fact, a hotel room, on Aurora Street.
-I was abandoned by friends who had supposed.
-Such is life.
-I'm not sure if I can trust people.
-They are like weather vanes and change over time.
+I lost my job, I lost my house… In fact, a hotel room on Aurora Street.
+I was abandoned by the supposed friends I had.
+That's life.
+Not sure if I can trust people.
+They are like pinwheels and change over time.
 And this is unpredictable.